 There are two ways we can measure how the human eye responds to light: Color Rendering Index (CRI) and Color Temperature (CT).
 CRI measures - on a scale from zero to 100 - light quality in relation to the eye's ability to see colors correctly.
-Museum lighting designers suggest a CRI of 80 - 100 to ensure colors can be viewed properly, and Energy Star rated bulbs have a CRI of \geq 80.
-Daylight falls at 100 on the CRI scale while many fluorescent lamps (the industry term for bulbs) are in the 80s and LEDs, while variable, can read as high as 98.
+There is no standard for an acceptable CRI but museum lighting designers suggest 80 - 100 to ensure colors can be viewed properly.
+Daylight falls at 100 on the CRI scale while many compact fluorescent lamps (the industry term for bulbs) are near 80 and LEDs, while variable, can read as high as 90.

-Color Temperature (sometimes referred to as Correlated Color Temperature, or CCT) measures the quality of light from cool to warm in units of degrees Kelvin (K).
-CT can be confusing since warm light-usually referred to in relation to gold to red tones-has a lower CT than cool light, usually referred to in relation to blue tones.
+Color Temperature measures the quality of light from cool to warm in units of degrees Kelvin (K).
+CT can be somewhat confusing since warm light-usually referred to in relation to gold to red tones-has a lower CT than cool light, usually referred to in relation to blue tones.
 Because fluorescent lamps and LEDs come in a wide range of color temperatures, be sure to check the specifications for each lamp you are considering.
 Cooler light (3500-5000K) will increase the contrast of objects, which may be desirable but may also alter the appearance of the object.
-Because of this, warm light (2800K-3000K) has long been seen as preferred by the museum community (when the lux levels are low), but in some situations, viewers may prefer cooler light up to 5000K.i When it comes to choosing light sources, CCT is a purely aesthetic and subjective consideration and has no bearing on protecting collections from light damage.
-More information can be found in NEDCC's Preservation Leaflet 02-05 Protecting Paper and Book Collections During Exhibition.
+Because of this, warm light (2800K) is preferred by the museum community (when the lux levels are low).